jagrat7/ClaimsHawkAI/README.md

 ## Future features
+- add timestamp to extracted captions so we can extract at the timestamp in the youtube video
 - Provide metrics that can validate a non-vague claim
 - If data is available show whether claim made is being satisfied and to what degree
-- Metrics to evaluate person success based on the type(vague/non-vague) of claims and successfully achieved claims
+- Metrics to evaluate person success based on the type(vague/non-vague) of claims and successfully achieved claims, endorsements given by people or companies for the world leader
 - Scraps posts made on social media and other outlets and extract the claims made from this sources
-- Target different industries and their heads/leaders i.e. FDA and how they are allowing so many banned substances in our foods, sports e.t.c
+- Target different industries and their heads/leaders i.e. FDA and how they are allowing so many banned substances in our foods, sports e.t.c ClaimsHawkAI/Food ClaimsHawkAI/Climate